Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Band structure of photonic crystals

 Moreover, $\lambda_{1}\lambda_{2}\lambda_{3}\lambda_{4} =1$. \end{lemma}

-In view of the above discussions, we have the following proposition that characterizes the eigenvalues of \eqref{eq:eig_prob1} using the transfer matrix. \begin{prop} For each $k\in\cB$, the eigenvalues for \eqref{eq:eig_prob1} consist of all $\omega\in\bbC$ such that at least one of the eigenvalues for the transfer matrix $\cM(\omega)$ satisfies $\lambda_i(\omega)=e^{\i k}$, i.e.
+Lemma \ref{lem2} follows from the analytic dependence of the eigenvalues of an analytic matrix family on the parameter; see, for instance, \cite{kato1966}.
+In view of the above discussions, we have the following proposition that characterizes the eigenfrequencies of \eqref{eq:eig_prob1} using the monodromy matrix.

+\begin{prop} For each $k\in\cB$, the eigenfrequencies of \eqref{eq:eig_prob1} are precisely those $\omega\in\bbC$ for which the monodromy matrix $\cM(\omega)$ has an eigenvalue equal to $e^{\i k}$.
+More precisely, Let $\Omega(k)$ denote the set of eigenfrequencies of \eqref{eq:eig_prob1}, then

 \end{prop}